NCAA recommendations call for bigger championship events

 Bigger brackets.
 Less bureaucracy.
 More benefits for athletes.

-The NCAA Division I transformation committee concluded its work with a 22-page report released Tuesday that recommends a variety of changes to the top level of college sports, but only one likely to catch the attention of the average fan.
+The NCAA Division I transformation committee wrapped up months of work with a 22-page report released Tuesday that recommends a variety of changes at the top level of college sports, but only one likely to catch the attention of the average fan.

-Expansion of the basketball tournaments is not imminent.
-It might not even be likely in the near future.
-Even if adopted, the decision on whether to expand particular tournament fields will be made on a sport-by-sport basis.
+Expanding the tournaments is not imminent and might not even be likely in the near future even if the recommendation is adopted.

+“Each sport will have the opportunity to take a look, comprehensively, at what the impact of expanded brackets might be and whether or not it’s something they should pursue for their particular championship,” said Ohio University athletic director Julie Cromer, who is the co-chairperson of the committee.

-The report also pushed for more sport-by-sport governance in Division I and enhanced expectations for DI schools to create a more uniform experience for athletes.
+The report calls for more sport-by-sport governance in Division I and enhanced expectations for DI schools with a goal of creating a more uniform experience for athletes.

 Among the notable recommendations: